MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 PowerShell 7.4 includes the following features, updates, and breaking changes.
 PowerShell 7.4 is built on .NET 8.0.0.

-For a complete list of changes, see the [CHANGELOG][15] in the GitHub repository.
+For a complete list of changes, see the [CHANGELOG][chg] in the GitHub repository.

 ## Breaking changes